AlexanderParker/clacks/README.md

 * Switch to HTTPS
 * Create proof of concept application
 * Broad scale testing to determine weaknesses and mitigations
+* Pull the basic proof of concept test scripts out of the repo and publish as an npm package

 # A small tribute